-Knowing how long does pasta sauce lasts in the fridge will help you take full advantage of the pasta sauce while retaining its original flavor as if it was just cooked.
+Don’t underestimate the importance of knowing how long pasta sauce lasts in the fridge.
+Why?
+Because it will help you take full advantage of the pasta sauce while retaining its original flavor as if it was just cooked.

 What Is Pasta Sauce?

-Pasta is a famous traditional Italian dish with many variations around the world.
-Depending on the shape or flavor of each type of pasta, it is divided into many different types with different names, such as Spaghetti refers to long and straight pasta, Fettuccine is the name for flat fiber pasta, etc.
+Pasta is a famous Italian dish for dinner with many variations worldwide.
+Depending on the shape or flavor of each paste type, it is divided into many different styles with different names, like Spaghetti refers to long and straight pasta, Fettuccine is the name for flat fiber pasta, etc.

 This variety contributes to the popularity of pasta dishes as anyone can find a sauce that suits their taste and easily create their recipe.

-If you’re not confident about creating a new recipe because of a lack of culinary experience, you might consider taking affordable online cooking classes to improve your knowledge.
+If you’re not confident about creating a new recipe because of a lack of culinary experience, you might consider taking high-rated cooking classes to improve your knowledge.

 In general, the lighter the sauce, the taste of the pasta becomes more apparent.
 Consider the pasta’s shapes and sizes when choosing a sauce since each taste of the sauce is more suitable for particular pasta forms.

 Knowing the types of sauces and their properties will help you figure out how to store them properly to keep their taste fresh.
 As I said, there are many varieties of pasta sauces; however, based on the general characteristics of the ingredients, they can be divided into the following main categories:

 Tomato-based sauces are the most common pasta sauce.
 They can be tomato paste or tomato sauce.
 And of course, there are many aspects to differentiate tomato paste and tomato sauce, but both of them are totally fine for making pasta sauce.